Love vs. Fear

 So I know that it will be okay.

-A few days ago, Joaquin directed me to a specific page from “The Little Prince”.
-We were playing with books, and after I announced that I’d like to read a little from the Principito, he looked at the table of contents (a current passion of him) and told me “let’s pretend that mama is on page 50”.
-It was the chapter where a seed from a foreign planet lands on the Principito’s planet and grows up to become his beloved rose… A petulant high-needs creature who he did not understand at first, and then learned to accept and love as his best friend and most beautiful treasure.
+let’s pretend that mama is on page 50.
+It was the chapter where a seed from a foreign planet lands on the Principito’s planet and grows up to become his beloved rose… A petulant high-needs creature who he did not understand at first, and then learned to accept and love as his best friend and most precious treasure.